PoCInnovation/Pool2023/Software/day05/Flutter/README.md

 ## Step 0.2 - Vehicle

-`Flutter` is an object oriented framework, so you will code as you might with flutter.
-In order to do it, you will [create a class](https://dart.dev/samples#classes) named `Vehicle` and create the following variables in it :
+`Flutter` is an object oriented framework, so let's discover some useful concepts.
+You will [create a class](https://dart.dev/samples#classes) named `Vehicle` and with the following variables in it:

-- `name` of type `String`;
+- `name` of type `String`
-- `_started` of type `bool` in it. (the underscore is to make the variable private)
+- `_started` of type `bool` in it
+> The underscore is to make the variable private 😉

-To start the vehicle you have to create the function `start` in the class that make the started value to `true`.
+To start the vehicle you have to create the method `start` in the class that changes the started value to `true`.

-To see if the vehicle is started, you have to make the function `isStarted` that print `Started` or `Not started` depending of the `_started` variable.
+To check if the vehicle is started, you have to create the method `isStarted` that prints `Started` or `Not started` depending on the `_started` variable.

-If you did everything good, the following code must start.
+If you did everything good, the following code must run successfully:

 ```dart
 void main() {